lucasjoliveau/doc/fr/developer/tutorials/getting_started/02_setup.md

 your preferred editor.

 It is important to configure your linters correctly.
 Using a linter helps you by showing syntax and semantic warnings or errors.
-Odoo source code tries to respect Python’s and JavaScript’s standards, but some of them can be ignored.
+Konvergo ERP source code tries to respect Python’s and JavaScript’s standards, but some of them can be ignored.

 For Python, we use PEP8 with these options ignored: